LandSandBoat/lsb-wiki/Staff-Conduct.md

 - Disregard a person.
 Instead, find their value.

 # 5. Community
-Project Topaz feels that everyone has a role to play in working towards our shared love of emulating and preserving FFXI.
+Topaz Next feels that everyone has a role to play in working towards our shared love of emulating and preserving FFXI.
 Do not make disparaging comments, even in jest, about servers or other codebases.
 These only upset people who have worked hard on that server or codebase.
 You never know when someone from that server you mocked will want to contribute to us, but we will lose them when they see us insulting them behind their backs.
 Please treat members of other communities like they are one of our own, because one day they might be.

 # 6. Dispute Resolution
 Always work towards resolving disputes.
 Disagreements are to be expected.
 Behavior which amplifies them is not.
 While there will be times a dispute can not be resolved satisfactory to both parties, you should still do your best do so.